-- Billy goats and wethers usually weigh slightly more than female goats of this breeds.
+- Billy goats and wethers usually weigh slightly more than female goats of these breeds.

-- Pygmy goats are typically regarded as a significantly maternal and fertile breed.
+- Pygmy goats are typically regarded as a significant maternal and fertile breed.

 - Depending upon where you live, either goat breed can usually be purchased for about $85 to $125 dollars.